 When I see patterns in my programs, I consider it a sign of trouble.
 The shape of a program should reflect only the problem it needs to solve.
 Any other regularity in the code is a sign, to me at least, that I'm using abstractions that aren't powerful enough - often that I'm generating by hand the expansions of some macro that I need to write.

-Is it possible to define these patterns further, to give them substance?
+Is it possible to define patterns which can be given substance in the form of reusable code?
 If they can be given substance, is it actually possible to create some sort of mechanism that will remove the need to generate by hand the code for each instance of these patterns?

-Paul Graham ground to a halt at this point, but where he faltered I have stepped in and created a completely new family of patterns which provide a far higher level of reusability.
-It is now possible not only to define the characteristics of these patterns but also to have an implementation mechanism which removes the need to generate by hand the code needed to support them.
+Paul Graham ground to a halt at "some macro that I need to write", but where he faltered I have stepped in and created a completely new family of patterns which provide a far higher level of reusability.
+It is now possible not only to define the characteristics of these patterns but also to have an implementation mechanism which removes the need to generate by hand the code needed to reproduce them.
 With Transaction Patterns it is now possible to say "combine transaction pattern X with object Y and generate component Z".

 I have been designing and building end-user database applications for over 20 years.
 By "database application" I mean one that uses a series of online screens or forms which allow the user to interrogate and update the contents of a shared database (which is usually relational).
 Some of these forms/screens may contain business logic which change the state of an entity, such as progressing a sales order through authorisation, picking from inventory, then shipment to the customer.
 In all that time my conscious use of design patterns has been virtually non-existent.
 Other programmers seem to eat, sleep and dream in design patterns, but I do not.
 In my whole career I can only recall two design patterns which I have read about and then deliberately sought to implement - the 3-Tier Architecture and the Singleton.
 Although my framework contains an implementation of the Model-View-Controller design pattern, this was by accident, not design.
 I just don't think in design patterns, I don't talk in design patterns.
 Why is this?
 Quite simply because when I am building an application I have found that design patterns are the wrong tool for the job, they are at the wrong level of abstraction.
 I may use design patterns, albeit unconsciously, to build a framework, but when it comes to building the final application on top of that framework I want something that will help in the construction of the many application components (user transactions), and that something is not provided by design patterns.
 When you consider that much more time is spent on building applications than on frameworks, it would make sense to have something that can assist in the writing of application components.